Jsaunders1/Bomberman-/README.md

 # Bomberman-
-A level projectWas created in Python 2.7 and has been uploaded onto github recently.
+Was created in Python 2.7 and has been uploaded onto github recently.